Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Lower bound for

-\begin{remark} A naive approach to proving $\dlinf(K, \K_n(Y)) \geq d$ is to show that $\dlinf(K, L) \geq d$ for each $L \in \K_n(Y)$, which comprises an instance of NP-hard quadratic bottleneck assignment problem \cite{memoli13, burkard98}.
+\begin{remark} A naive approach to proving $\dlinf(K, \K_n(Y)) \geq d$ is to show that $\dlinf(K, L) \geq d$ for each $L \in \K_n(Y)$, which comprises an instance of the NP-hard QBAP.
 Instead, the premise of Lemma \ref{lemma 1} (for a particular $i$) can be checked by solving at most $|Y|$ optimization problems of $O(|Y|)$ time complexity each, as will be shown in the next subsection. \end{remark}

 \begin{theorem} Let $K \in \K_n(X)$ be $d$-bounded for some $d > 0$, and let $n \leq |Y|$.
 If for some $i \in \I{n}$ then $\dmGH(X, Y) \geq \frac{d}{2}$. \end{theorem} \begin{proof}

 \end{proof}